-Dr. Westphal serves on the Board of Overseers of the Boston Symphony Orchestra, and is a member of the Boston Commercial Club.
+Dr. Westphal serves on the Board of Overseers of the Boston Symphony Orchestra and is a member of the Boston Commercial Club.
 He is a former member of the BIO Emerging Companies Section Governing Board, and served on the Board of Fellows of Harvard Medical School for six years.
 Dr. Westphal earned his M.D. from Harvard Medical School and Ph.D. in genetics from Harvard University and graduated with a B.A. summa cum laude and Phi Beta Kappa from Columbia University.
 Dr. Westphal has been the lead or senior author on several patent applications and scientific papers in leading journals such as Cell, Nature and Nature Genetics.
 Dr. Westphal has been featured in the media in the past (but hopes to avoid being in the media in the future), including on '60 Minutes', CNN, an ABC News Special hosted by Barbara Walters and as the subject of a Fortune cover article.

 Peter Hutt is a Partner in the Washington, D.C. law firm of Covington & Burling specializing in food and drug law.
 Mr. Hutt served as chief counsel for the U.S. Food and Drug Administration (FDA) from 1971 to 1975.
 He is the co-author of the casebook used to teach food and drug law throughout the country.
 He has been a member of the Institute of Medicine (IOM) since it was founded in 1970 and currently serves on the IOM board on healthcare services.
 He was named by the National Law Journal as one of the 40 best healthcare lawyers in the U.S., and by the European Counsel as the best FDA regulatory specialist in Washington, D.C.